TareqNewazShahriar/Improve-Your-Code/README.md

 ## [12]

-Linq ForEach method is there to modify some properties of a collection.
-No need to create another list by copying all the properties.
+Linq ForEach method can be used to modify some properties of a collection.
+No need to create and intermediate list.

 **Original code**
 ```c#